Alison H. Clarkson

 Alison Hudnut Clarkson (born April 26, 1955) is an American theatrical producer and politician.
-She has been the majority leader of the Vermont Senate since 2021, representing the Windsor district as a member of the Democratic Party.
+She served as the majority leader of the Vermont Senate from 2021 to 2025, representing the Windsor district as a member of the Democratic Party.
 Before entering the state senate, she served in the Vermont House of Representatives from the Windsor 5th district from 2005 to 2017.

 Clarkson was born in Buffalo, New York, and educated at The Park School of Buffalo and Harvard University.
 She worked as a theatrical producer for productions which included The Potsdam Quartet and A. R. Gurney's The Middle Ages and served on the New York Theatre Workshop's board of directors.

 She was elected to the state house in the 2004 election after Representative Jack Anderson retired.
 She continued to serve in the state house until her election to the state senate in the 2016 election following the retirement of Senator John F. Campbell.
 Clarkson was selected to replace Becca Balint as Majority Leader in the state senate in 2020.